 Address: 4 Rue Gutenberg, 67610 La Wantzenau, France

-The MM Park museum was first opened on March 1st, 2017, and is located at 4 Rue Gutenberg, 67610 La Wantzenau, in Strasbourg’s northern outskirts.
-This museum is a incredibly comprehensive military museum, primarily featuring exhibits from World War II.
+The MM Park Museum was first opened on March 1st, 2017, and is an incredibly comprehensive military museum, primarily featuring exhibits from World War II.

-To create this terrific museum, founder Eric Kauffmann’s personal war memrobelia collection was combined with that of authour, military historian and collector Dominique Soulier, that was previously showcased at Musée du Pays de la Zorn in Hochfelden.
+To create this terrific museum, founder Eric Kauffmann’s personal war memorabilia collection was combined with that of the author, military historian, and collector Dominique Soulier, which was previously showcased at Musée du Pays de la Zorn in Hochfelden.

-The collection includes over 120 military vehicles of all shapes, sizes and nations of origin.
-Tanks, trucks, self-propelled guns, tank destroyers, armored cars, motorcycles, artillery pieces, a speedboat and a fighter aircraft await the attention of any history, vehicle or war buff.
+The collection includes over 120 military vehicles of all shapes, sizes, and nations of origin.
+Tanks, trucks, self-propelled guns, tank destroyers, armored cars, motorcycles, artillery pieces, a speedboat, and fighter aircraft await the attention of any history, vehicle, or war buff.